The Night Lands: Critical reception

 "The Night Lands" received positive reviews from critics.

-Review aggregator Rotten Tomatoes surveyed 12 reviews of the episode and judged 83% of them to be positive with an average score of 8.5 out of 10.
-The website's critical consensus reads, "Moodier than the premiere and full of dark intrigue, 'The Night Lands' introduces viewers to exotic new locations in Westeros and delivers some pivotal character moments."
-Matt Fowler of IGN rated the episode 8 out of 10 and called it "a satisfying follow-up to the premiere filled with less-than-monumental happenings."
-He referred to the episode as "a great place-holder episode", comparing it to the first-season episode "The Kingsroad".
+For IGN, Matt Fowler gave the episode an 8 out of 10, calling it "a great place-holder episode" and "a satisfying follow-up to the premiere filled with less-than-monumental happenings".
 In a review targeted at those who have read the source novels, The A.V.
-Club's Emily VanDerWerff gave it an A- and remarked: "This is a strong and confident episode of the show, and it takes us easily enough from the Red Wastes to Beyond the Wall to Melisandre and Stannis having sex on a giant exposition table, seemingly without breaking a sweat."
-She also commented positively on the themes of the episode, which she believed were the definition of good leadership and the negative side of patriarchy.
-In addition, the reviewer thought that the episode was indicative of the series turning from "a ridiculously entertaining show" to "something on the level of Breaking Bad or Mad Men.
+Club's Emily St. James gave the episode an A−, remarking: "This is a strong and confident episode of the show, and it takes us easily enough from the Red Wastes to Beyond the Wall to Melisandre and Stannis having sex on a giant exposition table, seemingly without breaking a sweat."
+St. James commented positively on the episode's themes, which she believed were the definition of good leadership and the negative side of patriarchy.
+In a review targeted at those who haven't read the source novels, The A.V.
+Club's David Sims gave the episode a B+, writing that the episode was "a nastier, broodier episode than the table-setting of 'The North Remembers', and it doesn’t have quite the same epic feel, but things are moving along slowly but surely".

-On the other hand, WhatCulture's Patrick Koch was more critical of the episode.
-In his ranking of the first 40 Game of Thrones episodes (seasons 1-4), Koch placed "The Night Lands" at number 40, calling the Greyjoy plotline on Pyke "supremely non-interesting."
-Simon Abrams, writing for Slant Magazine, gave the episode a mixed review compared to the premiere, referring to "The Night Lands" as "a bit of a let-down" and "not as thematically cogent as last week's episode."
-In his episode recap for Entertainment Weekly, James Hibberd noted that the amount of sex in the first season of Game of Thrones was "probably the biggest point of debate among viewers" and observed that this episode "might have been the most sex-focused hour yet."
-Indeed, the episode was cut short by the Dubai-based broadcaster Etisalat during its initial airing due to concerns about nudity.
-According to The National, previous episodes had been aired on Etisalat with "minimal editing."
+Less positively, WhatCulture's Patrick Koch placed "The Night Lands" last in his ranking of the first four seasons of Game of Thrones, calling the Greyjoy plotline on Pyke "supremely non-interesting".
+Writing for Slant Magazine, Simon Abrams gave the episode a mixed review compared to the premiere, referring to "The Night Lands" as "a bit of a let-down" and "not as thematically cogent as last week's episode".
+In his episode recap for Entertainment Weekly, James Hibberd noted that the amount of sex scenes in the first season was "probably the biggest point of debate among viewers" and observed that this episode "might have been the most sex-focused hour yet".
+The episode was cut short by the Dubai-based broadcaster Etisalat during its initial airing due to concerns about nudity.
+According to The National, previous episodes had been aired on Etisalat with "minimal editing".